Delors/Course_W3M20014/3-block_ciphers.rst

 .. admonition:: Diffusion

-    - The statistical structure of the plaintext is dissipated into long-range statistics of the ciphertext
+    - The statistical structure of the plaintext is dissipated into long-range statistics of the ciphertext; i.e., makes the statistical relationship between the plaintext and ciphertext as complex as possible.
     - This is achieved by having each plaintext digit affect the value of many ciphertext digits.
     - Diffusion can be achieved, e.g., by permutations.